-Attendance: At The University of Texas at Arlington, taking attendance is not required.
-Rather, each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
+Attendance: At The University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
+Each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
 As the instructor of this section, I allow students to attend class at their own discretion; however, there will be a few unannounced quizzes held during class throughout the semester.
+However, while UT Arlington does not require instructors to take attendance in their courses, the U.S. Department of Education requires that the University have a mechanism in place to mark when Federal Student Aid recipients "begin attendance in a course."
+UT Arlington instructors will report when students begin attendance in a course as part of the final grading process.
+Specifically, when assigning a student a grade of F, faculty report the last date a student attended their class based on evidence such as a test, participation in a class project or presentation, or an engagement online via Blackboard.
+This date is reported to the Department of Education for federal financial aid recipients.

-Emergency Exit Procedures: Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest exit, which is located through the entrance door.
-After leaving through these doors, exits are available to both the left and right.
+Emergency Exit Procedures: Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest exit, which is located through the doors to my left and to my right.
+After leaving through these doors, exits are available to both the left and right; out the door to the north an exit is also available along the north wall.
 When exiting the building during an emergency, one should never take an elevator but should use the stairwells.
 Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist handicapped individuals.

 Drop Policy: Students may drop or swap (adding and dropping a class concurrently) classes through self-service in MyMav from the beginning of the registration period through the late registration period.
 After the late registration period, students must see their academic advisor to drop a class or withdraw.
 Undeclared students must see an advisor in the University Advising Center.
 Drops can continue through a point two-thirds of the way through the term or session.
 It is the student's responsibility to officially withdraw if they do not plan to attend after registering.
 Students will not be automatically dropped for non-attendance.
 Repayment of certain types of financial aid administered through the University may be required as the result of dropping classes or withdrawing.
-For more information, contact the Office of Financial Aid and Scholarships (http://wweb.uta.edu/ses/fao).
+For more information, contact the Office of Financial Aid and Scholarships (http://wwweb.uta.edu/ses/fao).